Avalon-S/LLM-Health-Assistant/README.md

 ---

-## Reflection & Future Enhancements
+## Reflection and Future Enhancements
 to be coninued...

 [Back to Table of Contents](#table-of-contents)